vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 # OpenAI Compatible Server

-vLLM provides an HTTP server that implements OpenAI's [Completions](https://platform.openai.com/docs/api-reference/completions) and [Chat](https://platform.openai.com/docs/api-reference/chat) API.
+vLLM provides an HTTP server that implements OpenAI's [Completions](https://platform.openai.com/docs/api-reference/completions) and [Chat](https://platform.openai.com/docs/api-reference/chat) API, and more!

 You can start the server via the [`vllm serve`](#vllm-serve) command, or through [Docker](deploying_with_docker.rst):
 ```bash
 vllm serve NousResearch/Meta-Llama-3-8B-Instruct --dtype auto --api-key token-abc123
 ```

-To call the server, you can use the official OpenAI Python client library, or any other HTTP client.
+To call the server, you can use the [official OpenAI Python client](https://github.com/openai/openai-python), or any other HTTP client.
 ```python
 from openai import OpenAI
 client = OpenAI(